cecarlsen/DataVizWorkshop/D01_sep_17/Readme.md

 Introducing the data visualisation process.
 Slides [here](Resources/02_Data_Vis_Process.pdf).

 ### [Example] Personal Data
 Together, we build up an example from scratch, going through a full data visualistion process from acquisition to interaction.
 We will switch between live coding and independent work in multiple iterations.
+Result from live-code session [here](Resources/PersonalDataLiveCoding.unitypackage).

 ### Homework
 [Instructions](Homework01.md).
 Prepare for tomorrow.